Kh-Siam/Serial-App-for-Android/README.md

 All of the code is implemented in "/serial_app/lib/main.dart".
 The code is divided and commented on for it to be easy enough to modify.

-> Please Ensure that flutter is installed successfully before using pulling this repo.
+> Please Ensure that flutter is installed successfully before pulling this repo.